salrashid123/iam_bq_dataset/README.md

 ### DIY

-These steps requires org-level privleges just to set cloud run's service account the ability to read permissions/roles.
+These steps requires org-level privileges just to set cloud run's service account the ability to read permissions/roles.

 First pick a project